LecoSchmitt/LecoSchmitt/README.md

 ## Info

-Hi there, I'm Leandro a Information Security professional.
+Hi there, I'm Leandro, a Information Security professional.

-- :computer: I currently work in the field of cybersecurity, with a focus on CSIRT
+- :computer: I currently work in the field of cybersecurity, with a focus on CSIRT operations.
-- :school: I am studying data protection and cryptography
+- :school: I am studying data protection and cryptography.